CGAL/cgal/Manual_tools/scripts/generate_reference_manual/readme.txt

 KNOWNS BUGS

-* This tool has been tested on Linux with Doxygen 1.4.4 only.
+* This tool has been tested on Linux with Doxygen 1.4 and 1.5.
 It is likely that it will *not* work with other versions of Doxygen.
 * So far, this tool documents only concepts, classes, structs and functions.

 CONTACT